maxblunck/irony_detection/README.md

-# Sarcasm Detection In Amazon Reviews
+# Irony Detection In Amazon Reviews

 ## About